• Skip navigation and go to content

 Page from “Mom’s Cancer”

-Graphic Novels: Visual Memoir/Autobiography
+Graphic Novels: Visual Memoir and Autobiography

 Memoir graphic novels are typically written and illustrated by the person telling the story.